 The Future of the Martin Luther King Jr. Memorial Library

-The Martin Luther King Jr. Memorial Library, at 9th and G streets NW, will have a major renovation and modernization to meet the current and future needs of D.C. residents.
+The Martin Luther King Jr. Memorial Library, D.C.'s central library located at 901 G St. NW, is undergoing a major modernization to meet the needs of D.C. residents.
 The building, designed by modernist architect Ludwig Mies van der Rohe, is a designated historic landmark.
 The DC Public Library is now exploring what’s possible for this historic building, and what it would take to make it a spectacular central library for the city.

 DC Public Library is building and renovating libraries across the city to provide state-of-the-art library services.
 To date, 20 libraries have been completely rebuilt or renovated.
 One project is about to begin construction, and two more are either in the design process or set to begin design in the coming months.

 Anacostia | Bellevue (William O. Lockridge)